 Web Identity Standards

-Official websites must comply with the Web Identity Standards.
+Official websites must comply with the Brand Standards for Websites.

 Student Information Disclosure

 The disclosure of information about students must comply with Federal Family Educational Rights and Privacy Act (FERPA) guidelines.
 The registrar's website describes guidelines for release of student information under FERPA.